 Brazil, Government: Deleted

-UK, Government: Some Enormous progress has been made since the two Summits towards building the people-centered, inclusive, development-oriented information society called for in the WSIS Declaration of Principles.
-But today the benefits of the information technology revolution are unevenly distributed between the developed and developing countries and within societies.
-We are fully committed to turning this digital divide into a digital opportunity for all.
-Despite the number and diversity of people around the world empowered by ICTs increasing dramatically accelerating , still they need to increase more in order to contribute, inter alia to social and economic growth, sustainable development, promoting promotion of human rights, including the Right to Development, right to education and freedom of expression, increasing accountability and transparency in society, creating new business opportunities, facilitating trade and serving as a platform for cultural exchange amongst others.
-Further media has become increasingly accessible and interactive, posing new access barriers while allowing for some solutions.

-We emphasize that the Declaration of Principles and Plan of Action of 2003 and the Agenda and Tunis Commitment of 2005 remain fully in force.
+UK, Government: We emphasize that the Declaration of Principles and Plan of Action of 2003 and the Agenda and Tunis Commitment of 2005 remain fully in force.
 The commitments and actions adopted in respect of them continue to be an essential guide for all.
 Still remaining fully in force are several challenges that have been identified in the WSIS, as follows:

 Promoting measures to ensure the benefits of ICTs for the countries with the highest needs.

-Continuing to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of technology, in particular the establishment of important financing and technology transfer actions.
+Continuing to set realistic goals and decisive action to reduce the gap between developed and developing countries in terms of the use of communication technology.

 Continuing to reduce the digital divide and that this translates into a reduction of the development gap.
 Overcoming the negative socio-economic situation of developing countries that affects, as regards to ICT, the ability of creating infrastructures and the training of the necessary human resources.

-Ensuring that international organizations play a role in developing technical standards and relevant policies on Internet.

-Achieving multilateral, intergovernmental, democratic and participatory governance of the Internet, facing the strong pressure from some to prevent this from happening.
-The goal set on Internet governance has not been fulfilled, despite discussions on the topic, including the Internet Governance Forum.

-Ensuring that human rights, including the right to development, are fully promoted and protected in the information society.
+Ensuring that human rights are fully promoted and protected in the information society.

-Achieving that the treatment of human rights in the field of WSIS, in particular as regards to the right to freedom of expression and opinion, is balanced and reflects the limits imposed in the main international instruments in this field, in particular restrictions provided in Article 19 of the International Covenant on Civil and Political Rights (restrictions established by law, necessary for the respect of the rights or reputations of others, protection of national security, public order or health or morals) as well as the respect for the principles and purposes of the Charter of the United Nations.

-Ensuring that ICTs, particularly the Internet, have a responsible use, so that they cannot be used on the basis of warmongering and terrorist interests or for the dissemination of racist and xenophobic messages or other messages encouraging hatred among individuals and peoples.

-The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information and Knowledge Society (ies) and making all stakeholders aware of the challenges that this process entails.
+The most important achievement of the current implementation process of the WSIS is the interest of so many actors, institutions, national, regional and international, in the initiative of jointly shaping the inclusive Information Society and making all stakeholders aware of the challenges that this process entails, including the future development of a true Knowledge Society.